Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 ...
 ```

 Only the client owning the `NetworkObject` owning the `RpcTest` script will send RPCs on the server, but they will all receive RPCs from the server.
-This means that if you test with multiple clients the consoles will log Rpcs being received once per `NetworkObject` per iteration on the server and all clients.
+This means that if you test with multiple clients the consoles will log RPCs received once per `NetworkObject` per iteration on the server and all clients.
 If testing with a host and a client, you will see the following on the host's **Console**.
 This is because as a server it will receive the other client's server RPCs and as a client it will also receive its own client RPCs.

 ```log
 Server Received the RPC #0 on NetworkObject #2